GuillaumeKESTEMAN/Tilleuls_Rewards/README.md

 - Install all dependencies of the project with the `make install` command

   or
-- Install the symfony dependencies with `composer install`
 - Build docker with `docker-compose build --pull --no-cache`
 - Go to the directory `my-admin/` and install the admin panel dependencies with `yarn install`
 #### Generate JWT keypair :